-Laura Kampel, a Clinical Psychologist and PhD Candidate at the Black Dog Institute, shares her tips for a mindful and meaningful festive season.
+Laura Kampel, a Clinical Psychologist and PhD Candidate at the Black Dog Institute, shares her tips for a mindful and meaningful long weekend.

-As the holiday season approaches, we can often find ourselves being busier than ever before.
-Not only are we finishing up work projects and attending events and parties, but we are also preparing for our celebrations and buying gifts.
+As the long weekend approaches, we can often find ourselves being busier than ever before.
+Some of us may be making sure that everything is tied up at work while others are preparing to put in the hours while others get to take four days off.
 All of which means we tend to become deeply entrenched in a “doing mode”.

-The festive season is a period where many of us look forward to spending time with our family and friends, taking a break from our routine and the busy year.
-However, for many people the holidays can be difficult, highlighted by the lack of family and/or difficult relationships with them.
+For some people the Easter long weekend can be difficult, highlighted by the lack of family and/or difficult relationships with them.
 It’s important to ask ourselves what is most important to us, and how we want to live according to these values, so we can we can have a meaningful experience during the holidays.

 1. Breathe mindfully

 Focus your attention on your breath, and take a few mindful breaths.
 Notice how the air enters through your nostrils and travels down your chest and moves deep into your abdomen.
 Then follow your exhale in the same way.
 Every time your mind gets caught up with chatter, notice this and gently bring your thoughts back to your breathing.

 Walking is a brilliant stress reliever and mood booster.
 A good walk can put the world in perspective and bring about a sense of calm.
 Walk mindfully by noticing how your feet feel on the ground beneath you, and have an awareness of your surroundings.
 Remember, there’s no need to rush: slow down and savour every step.
 The journey is more important than the destination.

 Take a few quiet moments every day to think about three things that you are grateful for.
 This can be the smaller things in life – like a good cup of tea – to the more profound – like a roof over your head.
 Once you reflect on life, it’s possible to find things that we can all be grateful for.